qojulia/QuantumOptics.jl-documentation/src/quantumobjects/operators.md

 ## Lazy operators

 Lazy operators allow delayed evaluation of certain operations.
 This is useful when combining two operators is numerically expensive but separate multiplication with states is relatively cheap.
-A nice example is the [`FFTOperator`](@ref) implemented for particles.
+A nice example is the [`transform`](@ref) implemented for particles.
 It allows using a fast fourier transformation to convert a state from real space to momentum space, applying a diagonal operator and converting it back.
 Doing this in operator notation is only fast if the the order of operations is ``\mathrm{IFFT}*(D*(\mathrm{FFT}*\psi))``.
 To create a Hamiltonian that uses this calculation order, lazy evaluation is needed:

 ```@example operators
 xmin = -5